Code-Institute-Submissions/DennisSchenkel-PP2/README.md

     - Budget has to be within a reasonable range of a min. of 300€ and a max. of 20.000€
     - If the choosen budget is not withing that range, an alert is triggerd when trying to go to the next step

 - Step 4: Results
+    - Results are ordered by the most fitting platform at the top and going down in quality of the match.
+    - Each platform has an allocated absolute budget and a percentage of the absolute budget.
+    - Each platform result shows the calculated clicks that are to expect for the budget.
+    - Platforms are devided into 5 ranks, depending on the quality of the match.
+The ranks are:
+        - Top platform
+        - Second best platform
+        - Okay platforms
+        - Not good platforms
-                            -
+        - Don't use platforms
+    - If non of the top platforms for the choosen profession has been selected by the user, on the button of the page will appear a recommendation for what additional top platform to use beside the already selected ones.

 - Imprint page
     - Only as placeholder for later

                             ### Logic features

                             - 6 professions can be selected and more can be added by editing the json file
                             - 4 levels of seniority can be selected

                             ### Technical features

                             - Implementation of JSON files as datasource for easy update
                             - List of platforms is dynamicaly created using information from the JSON file

                             - Logos of platforms are implemented as images and not with FontAwesome for data privacy reasons.

 ### Accessibility